Friday 2 February 2018

 I remember all of the stuff under the house.
 Sometimes he would be working at the work bench using an old kerosene-filled heater gun and an (iron) soldering iron to join pipes, and sometimes to replace the spokes on the old bike wheels.
 I remember the smell of old oil in the tool room, and around the work bench.

 One time Mum took us over to Grandma's and Grandpop's place in the old Morris, and Mum couldn't turn the motor off (pre-firing).
-After a while, Grandpop came down, lifed the bonnet, took one of the wires off a terminal, closed the bonnet, then went back upstairs ... all without saying a word.
+After a while, Grandpop came down, lifted the bonnet, took one of the wires off a terminal, closed the bonnet, then went back upstairs ... all without saying a word.
 (Grandpop was a man of few words!)"

 Contributed by Mark Connors